Chalarangelo/30-seconds-of-code/snippets/reduceWhich.md

 tags: array,intermediate
 ---

-Returns the minimum/maximum value of an array, after applying the provided function to set comparing rule.
+Returns the minimum/maximum value of an array, after applying the provided function to set the comparing rule.

 - Use `Array.prototype.reduce()` in combination with the `comparator` function to get the appropriate element in the array.
 - You can omit the second parameter, `comparator`, to use the default one that returns the minimum element in the array.